Guest post by Saurav Bhattacharya

 The Jewish Quarter or the Josefov is located in between the Old Town Square and the Vltava River.
 Although the Jewish Quarter today has become a fashionista’s paradise with high-end brands, such as Prada, Gucci, Rolex, Cartier, it continues to hold the remains of centuries of Jewish persecution through the Prague Jewish Museum and the Old Jewish Cemetery, that now functions as a museum.
 Each misshapen tombstone in one of the oldest Jewish Cemeteries in Europe cries out different tales of fire, flood, disease, and segregation.
 The Jews in Prague at the time were not allowed to bury their dead outside the ghetto and the Jewish faith prevented them to remove the already buried.
 This meant that the Cemetery is home to several thousand dead bodies that were buried in several layers one on top of each other, which explains the dense array of gravestones.

-A moving experience is a visit to the Pinkas Synagogue, which was converted to a memorial for the deceased Jewish Holocaust victims after World War II.
+A visit to the Pinkas Synagogue is a moving experience.
+The synagogue was converted to a memorial for the deceased Jewish Holocaust victims after World War II.
 The synagogue also serves as a museum for the drawings and paintings made by the Jewish children in the Terezín concentration camp.
 These children were given drawing lessons in secret by a woman named Friedl, in order to give them an outlet to express themselves.
 What resulted were disturbing accounts of life in the ghettos from the children’s’ perspectives.
 All of these children were later sent to Auschwitz.

-The best time to visit Prague is spring when the weather is inviting, the royal gardens are in full bloom and the Easter Markets are underway.
-The main markets are at Wenceslas Square and the Old Town Square (this being my favourite) and a smaller one in front of the St. George’s Basilica inside the Prague Castle.
+If you are brave enough to visit Prague in spring along with the full throng of visitors, you will have at least some rewards.
+The weather is great, the royal gardens are in full bloom and the Easter Markets are underway.
+The main markets are at Wenceslas Square and the Old Town Square (this being my favourite), and a smaller one in front of the St. George’s Basilica inside the Prague Castle.

-However, if someone finds the air too chilly, a cup of hot mulled wine would do no harm.
+However, if you find the air too chilly, a cup of hot mulled wine would do no harm.

 Prague is a haven for food enthusiasts with restaurants that serve traditional bohemian dishes as well as modern cuisines located in an around the Old Town Square, the Wenceslas square and all the narrow streets that radiate out from these.
 But the best and the more pocket friendly options would be in Malá Strana – be it the succulent beef cheeks and the beef goulash with bohemian dumplings at U Zlaté Podkovy or the roast duck and the roasted pork ribs in plum sauce at U Tří jelínků or the traditional Czech dish Svíčková, which is beef baked in cream sauce and served with bread dumplings, wild cranberries, and whipped cream, at Malostranský Hostinec.
 The chocolate and vanilla Trdelníks or the blueberry variants are also a must eat.